SAHorowitz/MSFS2020-PilotPathRecorder/README.md

+See farther down in this document for instructions on how to use the program.

 # Version History
 v1.3.0
 - Added ability to automatically start and stop the recorder based on flight ground speed.
 This way you will never forget to log your flight.